 See that line down the blocks of Halsted?
 Condragulations, you’ve found Roscoe’s Tavern, which is one of the most popular places to go if you’re queer and love Drag Race.
-The large front area is a great place to grab a few drinks while watching the latest cast members lip sync for their lives (Check them out every Monday at 7pm for a free viewing party of RuPaul’s Drag Race Down Under).
+The large front area is a great place to grab a few drinks while watching the latest cast members lip sync for their lives.
 After the episode ends in its usual dramatic fashion, head to the dance floor in the back accompanied by wonderful DJs and sometimes old cast members from the show.
 The clientele tends to be mixed when it comes to gender identity and it’s an open inclusive space for all.

 When my M.O. is to dance and dance hard, Scarlet is where I go.
 This dark-lit, one-room, high-energy club is a great place to let loose like you’re filming your own personal music video about rival dance groups.
 As a white queer woman, my dance moves are subpar at best, but when I’m at Scarlet, I swear I transform into one of Lizzo’s backup dancers (the low lighting plus alcohol makes it a great place to try out some new moves).
 Check out their delicious specialty cocktails, like their Scarlet margarita and their espresso martini, to refresh after sweating nine buckets out on the dance floor.
 This is also a great spot for dancing birthday parties and dancing pride parties, or just a wild dancing Friday night out.
 Did I mention this place is great for dancing?